RawGate/RawGate/README.md

 # 💎 About Me:
-👋 Salut, I’m Ruby (Rawabi), a fresh computer science graduate with a passion for data analysis and frontend development!
+👋 Salut, I’m Ruby (Rawabi), a fresh computer science graduate.

 🌱 I’m currently learning some programming, exploring various languages and frameworks to enhance my skills in data analysis and frontend/backend development.